 Theoretical models that have been previously released or those that were deposited before October 15, 2006 will continue to be publicly available via the historical models archive at ftp://ftp.wwpdb.org/pub/pdb/data/structures/models/.

-Biomolecular polymers including polypeptides, polynucleotides, polysaccharides, and their complexes that meet the following criteria are accepted:
+Biomolecular polymers, including polypeptides, polynucleotides, polysaccharides, and their complexes that meet the following criteria are accepted:

-Smaller oligonucleotides (dinucleotides and trinucleotides) can be deposited at the Nucleic Acid Database (NDB, http://ndbserver.rutgers.edu).
+Structures of smaller oligonucleotides (dinucleotides and trinucleotides) can be deposited at the Nucleic Acid Database (NDB, http://ndbserver.rutgers.edu).

-Molecules that do not conform to these guidelines but have been previously deposited in the PDB will not be removed.
+Molecules that do not conform to these guidelines, but have been previously deposited in the PDB, will not be removed.

-A re-refined structure based on the data from a different research group or lab can only be deposited to the PDB if there is an associated publication available describing the details of the re-refined structure.
-A re-refined entry may be deposited prior to publication but will not be processed (will have REFI status) or released until the associated publication has become publicly available.
-The depositor must provide the relevant publication details to the PDB and allow for extra time required for the processing and release of these entries.
+A re-refined structure based on the data generated by a research group or laboratory different from the contributors can only be deposited to the PDB if there is an associated peer-reviewed publication available describing the details of the re-refined structure.
+A re-refined entry may be deposited prior to publication, but will not be processed (will have REFI status) or released until the associated peer-reviewed publication has become publicly available.
+The depositor must provide the relevant publication details to the wwPDB and allow for extra time required for the processing and release of these entries.

-In addition, a dedicated remark (REMARK 0) will be added to the PDB file along with the primary citation of the original PDB entry (under REMARK 1).
+In addition, a dedicated remark (_pdbx_database_remark with id = 0) will be added to the PDBx/mmCIF file along with the primary citation of the original PDB entry (under _citation with id = original_data_1).
 There will be no data collection and processing information (e.g. experimental details or sample condition and diffraction source and detectors or spectrometer) in thePDBx/mmCIF file.

-Details on the annotation of a re-refined PDB entry can be found at http://www.wwpdb.org/docs/documentation/wwPDB-A-20090317.pdf.
+Details on the annotation of a re-refined PDB entry can be found at http://wwpdb.org/documentation/procedure.